interpretable/install/README.md

 - Create the table structure in db
 - Seeding the db with the default cards/thematic/machines
 - Install the api php dependencies with composer
 - Generate the laravel APP_KEY

+TODO
+- Set a Machine id in global variables
+- move sendIp.sh to $HOME
+- create the ip.txt in $HOME
+- setup a cron task every hour to launch send ip
+- setup a cron task to launch the feather python shutdown watcher at every boot

 ## Front installation